-Elderflower is known to support the body's natural fever response, soothe the skin, as an expectorant, and soothe digestive discomforts and more.
+Elderflower is known to support the body's optimal body temperature, soothe the skin, as an expectorant, and soothe digestive discomforts and more.

-The deep-purple fruits are rich in protective and antioxidant anthocyanins, and can help support healthy recovery time after physical exertion.
-These berries are specifically employed to support the body's natural immune response, soothe discomforts associated with colds and flu, promote healthy blood sugar levels and cardiovascular health.
+The deep-purple fruits are rich in protective and rich in free radical scavenging anthocyanins and can help support healthy recovery time after physical exertion.
+These berries are specifically employed to support the body's natural immune response, soothe discomforts associated with common bugs, promote healthy blood sugar levels and cardiovascular health.
 They have been well studied for its ability to support the immune system, a healthy inflammatory response, and more with numerous clinical research data published.
 The berries are used to make lozenges, cordials, wine, teas, and other food products.
-Syrup preparations and glycerite tinctures are delicious and safe for children, and are so tasty that children willingly take them without complaint.
+Syrup preparations and glycerite tinctures are delicious and safe for children and are so tasty that children willingly take them without complaint.